How to Ride a Hoverboard Safely: Guide for new riders

 The area should have an open space and be free from your grandma's best china or other assorted breakables.

-Finally: Step On
+Finally: Step On the Hoverboard

 Okay, you've covered your prep bases and you're ready to get on the dang thing already.
 Cool - it's time!
 Make sure your board is charged and ready to go, including switching it on.